Royal Bank of Canada Sells 20,979 Shares of Royal Gold, Inc. (NASDAQ:RGLD)

-Royal Bank of Canada lessened its stake in Royal Gold, Inc. (NASDAQ:RGLD) (TSE:RGL) by 19.5% in the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
+Royal Bank of Canada decreased its holdings in shares of Royal Gold, Inc. (NASDAQ:RGLD) (TSE:RGL) by 19.5% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 86,731 shares of the basic materials company’s stock after selling 20,979 shares during the period.
-Royal Bank of Canada owned about 0.13% of Royal Gold worth $9,335,000 at the end of the most recent reporting period.
+Royal Bank of Canada owned about 0.13% of Royal Gold worth $9,335,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in RGLD.
-Lindbrook Capital LLC lifted its stake in Royal Gold by 383.3% during the first quarter.
-Lindbrook Capital LLC now owns 319 shares of the basic materials company’s stock worth $34,000 after purchasing an additional 253 shares during the period.
-Capital Asset Advisory Services LLC bought a new position in Royal Gold during the fourth quarter worth about $54,000.
-Stonebridge Capital Advisors LLC bought a new position in Royal Gold during the first quarter worth about $65,000.
-Captrust Financial Advisors lifted its stake in Royal Gold by 256.0% during the first quarter.
-Captrust Financial Advisors now owns 972 shares of the basic materials company’s stock worth $105,000 after purchasing an additional 699 shares during the period.
-Finally, Key Financial Inc bought a new position in Royal Gold during the first quarter worth about $108,000.
-Institutional investors and hedge funds own 78.68% of the company’s stock.
+A number of other institutional investors and hedge funds have also made changes to their positions in the business.
+First Trust Advisors LP bought a new position in shares of Royal Gold in the first quarter valued at approximately $3,676,000.
+Charles Schwab Investment Management Inc. raised its stake in shares of Royal Gold by 1.6% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 359,495 shares of the basic materials company’s stock valued at $38,236,000 after acquiring an additional 5,652 shares during the last quarter.
+Engineers Gate Manager LP raised its stake in shares of Royal Gold by 334.5% in the fourth quarter.
+Engineers Gate Manager LP now owns 10,316 shares of the basic materials company’s stock valued at $1,097,000 after acquiring an additional 7,942 shares during the last quarter.
+Guggenheim Capital LLC raised its stake in shares of Royal Gold by 8.7% in the fourth quarter.
+Guggenheim Capital LLC now owns 52,732 shares of the basic materials company’s stock valued at $5,608,000 after acquiring an additional 4,206 shares during the last quarter.
+Finally, Nuveen Asset Management LLC raised its stake in shares of Royal Gold by 24.4% in the fourth quarter.
+Nuveen Asset Management LLC now owns 344,902 shares of the basic materials company’s stock valued at $36,685,000 after acquiring an additional 67,722 shares during the last quarter.
+Hedge funds and other institutional investors own 78.68% of the company’s stock.

+A number of research analysts have recently issued reports on RGLD shares.
+TD Securities lifted their target price on shares of Royal Gold from $140.00 to $145.00 and gave the company a “buy” rating in a research note on Friday, May 7th.
+Raymond James set a $146.00 price target on shares of Royal Gold and gave the company an “outperform” rating in a report on Friday, July 2nd.
+National Bankshares raised their price target on shares of Royal Gold from $145.00 to $155.00 and gave the company a “sector perform” rating in a report on Thursday, May 20th.
+JPMorgan Chase & Co. lowered their price target on shares of Royal Gold from $143.00 to $134.00 in a report on Tuesday, April 27th.
+Finally, National Bank Financial raised their price target on shares of Royal Gold from C$155.00 to C$160.00 and gave the company a “sector perform” rating in a report on Friday, July 16th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company.
+The stock presently has a consensus rating of “Hold” and an average price target of $140.53.

 The firm also recently announced a quarterly dividend, which was paid on Friday, July 16th.
 Shareholders of record on Friday, July 2nd were issued a dividend of $0.30 per share.
 This represents a $1.20 dividend on an annualized basis and a yield of 1.02%.
 The ex-dividend date was Thursday, July 1st.
 Royal Gold’s dividend payout ratio is presently 48.58%.